Exporting fresh exotic tropical fruit to Europe

 Import of exotics gradually increasing

-Belgium and the Netherlands are responsible for 80% of European imports
+The Netherlands, France and Belgium combined are responsible for 86% of European imports

-The main importing markets from non-European countries are Belgium and the Netherlands.
-These countries have positioned themselves as trade hubs, representing nearly 80% of European imports of exotics.
-The direct export to France, the United Kingdom, Germany and other markets is much lower (see Figure 2).
+The main importing markets of exotic fruit from non-European countries are France, Belgium and the Netherlands.
+The latter two countries have positioned themselves as trade hubs of imported exotics.
+The direct export to the United Kingdom, Germany and other markets is much lower (see Figure 2).
 A large quantity of Dutch and especially Belgian exotic imports comprises lychees from Madagascar.
-France absorbs the largest volume of these lychees.
+France absorbs the largest volume of these lychees and this also shows in the shifted lychee trade from Belgium to France in 2017.

 - Find an importer in the Netherlands or Belgium.
 These countries are the main entry points into the European market and can open up a much larger market.